pesho-ivanov/minSH/README.md

 # Minimalistic A* with Seed heuristic (minSH)

-*minSH* tries to be small, clean, interpretable and educational Python implementations of the recent aligning approach based on A* with _seed heuristic (SH)_.
-This is a very small optimal global aligner (computes edit distance) that runs near-linearly for a limited error rate $\sim O(1/k) = O(1/logn)$. [`astar.py`](https://github.com/pesho-ivanov/minSeedHeuristic/blob/master/astar.py) (~50 Python loc) runs A* with the admissible SH.
-The SH precomputation and query take 4 lines of code (the rest is a standard A*):
+**minSH** tries to be small, clean, interpretable and educational re-implementation of the recent aligning approach based on A* with _seed heuristic (SH)_.
+It computes the exact edit distance between two sequences A and B and runs for near-linear time (with the sequence length) when the error rate is limited. [`astar.py`](https://github.com/pesho-ivanov/minSeedHeuristic/blob/master/astar.py) (~50 Python loc) contains A*, and the admissible precomputation:

 ```Python
 def build_seed_heuristic(A, B, k):